If you itemize deductions on your federal tax return, you may be able to claim a deduction for the personal property taxes you've paid.

 To determine whether you are eligible to itemize, simply add up all of your eligible itemized deductions for the year, such as medical expenses, charitable contributions and mortgage interest payments.
 If the total is more than the standard deduction you can claim for your filing status, then go ahead and itemize and take a deduction for your personal property tax payments.

-For tax years beginning after 2017, deductions for state and local taxes, including personal property taxes, are capped at $10,000 per tax return.
+Beginning in 2018, deductions for state and local taxes, including personal property taxes, are capped at $10,000 per tax return.
 Prior to 2018, there is not a cap for these deductions, although large amounts of these deductions can cause you to be subject to the Alternative Minimum Tax and therefor offset a large deduction.

 Get every deduction